jooby-dev/jooby-docs/docs/analog/commands/GetArchiveHours.md

 #### number of values

-The number or records to receive from archive.
+The number of records to receive from archive.

 ### Examples